shreyasY2k/secure-files/Readme.md

 A secure file sharing platform built with Django, React, and Keycloak, featuring end-to-end encryption and advanced access controls.

+## Development Acknowledgment

+This project was developed with approximately 95% of the codebase being generated through AI assistance, primarily using Anthropic's Claude.
+This approach enabled rapid development while maintaining code quality and security standards.
+The AI assistance was particularly valuable in:

+- Architecture design
+- Code generation
+- Security implementation
+- Documentation
+- Bug fixing and optimization

+Human oversight and validation were maintained throughout the development process to ensure code quality.

 ## Features

 - 🔒 End-to-end file encryption